dwrobel/flatcam/README.md

 - removed the Open Gerber with 'follow' menu entry and also the open_gerber Tcl Command attribute 'follow'.
 This is no longer required because now the follow_geometry is stored by default in a Gerber object attribute gerber_obj.follow_geometry
 - added a new parameter for the Tcl CommandIsolate, named: 'follow'.
 When follow = 1 (True) the resulting geometry will follow the Gerber paths.
 - added a new setting in Edit -> Preferences -> General that allow to select the type of saving for the FlatCAM project: either compressed or uncompressed.
 Compression introduce an time overhead to the saving/restoring of a FlatCAM project.
+- started to work on Solder Paste Dispensing Tool

 18.02.2019